coffeeknife/homelab/README.md

 ## Service IPs

 Including here for personal reference - these are the public IPs of services deployed on K3S with MetalLB.
 My router's DHCP does not assign anything higher than `.199` to anything joining the network, and MetalLB uses `.200-.250`.
+(Someday my cluster will be behind a separate router.)

 | IP | Service | Port | Purpose |
 | --- | --- | --- | --- |